Nowak0/PredictiveAlerting/README.md

     - **Configuration**: `300 estimators`, `class_weight='balanced'` to handle the rarity of incidents.

 2.  **XGBoost (Extreme Gradient Boosting)**:
-    - **Rationale**: This model was selected because it is a gradient boosting method that sequentially corrects errors from previous trees, often achieving superior results.
+    - **Rationale**: This model was selected because it is a gradient boosting method that sequentially corrects errors from previous trees, often achieving better results.
 It is efficient and can handle imbalanced datasets effectively with parameters such as `scale_pos_weight`.
     - **Configuration**: `300 boosting rounds`, `binary:logistic` objective.

 ### Sampling Strategy